The minimum number of students that can be booked through this form is 10. For less than 10 students please contact the office directly.

 The Academy Conferences Masterclass for senior students will be delivered online.

-Contributors to the UK 2020 Programme
+Contributors to the programme

 Recently awarded a Farmington Fellowshipby Harris Manchester College, Oxford, Julie Arliss is a highly accomplished teacher and author.
 She is a well-known international educator of gifted students with a gift for making the complex simple, and the simple complex.
 She is committed to the provision of world-class extension activities for these students, to extend their reach well beyond the curriculum to new areas of knowledge.
 She is on the examining team for Cambridge International Examinations and founder of Academy Conferences.